pyeventsourcing/kurrentdbclient/README.md

-# Python gRPC Client for EventStoreDB
+# Python gRPC Client for KurrentDB

-This [Python package](https://pypi.org/project/esdbclient/) provides multithreaded and asyncio Python clients for the [EventStoreDB](https://www.eventstore.com/) database.
+This [Python package](https://pypi.org/project/esdbclient/) provides multithreaded and asyncio Python clients for the [KurrentDB](https://www.eventstore.com/) database.

-The multithreaded `EventStoreDBClient` is described in detail below.
-Please scroll down for <a href="#asyncio-client">information</a> about `AsyncEventStoreDBClient`.
+The multithreaded `KurrentDBClient` is described in detail below.
+Please scroll down for <a href="#asyncio-client">information</a> about `AsyncKurrentDBClient`.

-These clients have been developed and are being maintained in a collaboration with the EventStoreDB team, and are officially support by Event Store Ltd.
+These clients have been developed and are being maintained in a collaboration with the KurrentDB team, and are officially support by Event Store Ltd.
-Although not all aspects of the EventStoreDB gRPC API are implemented, most features are presented in an easy-to-use interface.
+Although not all aspects of the KurrentDB gRPC API are implemented, most features are presented in an easy-to-use interface.

-These clients have been tested to work with EventStoreDB LTS versions 22.10, 23.10, and 24.10, without and without SSL/TLS, with both single-server and cluster modes, and with Python versions 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.
+These clients have been tested to work with KurrentDB LTS versions 22.10, 23.10, and 24.10, without and without SSL/TLS, with both single-server and cluster modes, and with Python versions 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.